Our Adopted Rhino: THEMBA

 Ringfenced Rhino Fund:

-Rhinoceros is a group of five species of odd-toed ungulates which can be categorized in the family Rhinocerotidae.
+Rhinoceros is a group of five species of odd-toed ungulates which can be categorised in the family Rhinocerotidae.
 Two of these rhino species are native to the African continent while three are native to Southern Asia.
 Members of the rhino family can be identified by their large size, their herbivorous diet, the thick protective skin (1.5–5 cm thick) and a large horn.

 In general, rhinos eat leafy material.
-In contrast to other perissodactyls, the African rhino species of rhinoceros are missing teeth at the front of their mouths and therefore rely on their powerful premolar and molar teeth in order to grind up plant food.
+In contrast to other perissodactyls, the African rhino species of rhinoceros are missing teeth at the front of their mouths and therefore rely on their powerful premolar and molar teeth to grind up plant food.